-I read it on my all time favourite parenting blog, Parenting Passageway, (I swear I am not paid to promote this blog it is just good, very very good.) and I’ve been pondering the idea ever since.
+I read it on one of my favourite parenting blogs, Parenting Passageway, and I’ve been pondering the idea ever since.

 I talk quite a bit.

 I spend a good deal of my day talking to (at?) my kids, trying to get them to listen and understand.
 I try to explain things in some vain attempt to have them conform to my ideas without struggle or discontent.
 Often I feel like I am talking to thin air.
 Talking becomes whining, whining becomes shouting and suddenly I am further from the whole ‘queen of my home‘ thing than ever.

 It’s such a simple thing.

 If I take a breath and think about whether I really need to say what I am about to say…. nine times out of ten I decide I could say nothing.